Itinerary #1: Ultimate Fjord Road Trip

 Itinerary #5: Winter Adventure in Norway's Arctic

-Norway's cities are somehow more magical in winter, a Christmas fairytale come to life.
-Try this winter season trip—you'll start in Oslo and travel north by train, stopping in fairytale villages, dogsledding, and (with some luck) watching the Northern Lights dance across the sky.
+Norway's cities are somehow more magical in winter, a Christmas fairy tale come to life.
+Try this winter season trip—you'll start in Oslo and travel north by train, stopping in storybook villages, dogsledding, and (with some luck) watching the northern lights dance across the sky.

 |Day 1||Arrive in Oslo||Oslo|